luciferchase/luciferchase.github.io/README.md

 But I am trying to change that and I promise to be more active.
 Pakka-pappita-wala-pakka-pakka :grin:.

 ## If I have some other question?
 You are always welcome to message me anytime.
-All my links are up above.
+All my links are up here[luciferchase.github.io/about].